goadesign/model/README.md

 ## Overview

-Model provides a way to describe software architectures using *diagrams as code*.
+Model provides a way to describe software architecture models using *diagrams as code*.
 This approach provides many benefit over the use of graphical tools, in particular: